RanvierMUD/ranviermud/docs/dialogue.md

 Before each blurb, the npc checks to see if the player who triggered the dialogue is still in the same room.
 If they are not, the dialogue process ends.

-### Priority
+### More on Priority

-You noticed that the priority values were different above.
+You noticed that the priority values were different in those past few examples.
 So, leverage that.
-The priority can be an integer from 1 to 5 (expressed here using enum-like variables) or a function that returns one of those integers.
+The priority can be an integer from 1 to 5 (expressed using enum-like variables) or a function that returns one of those integers/enums.

 ### Prerequisites